 Walt Whitman, one of Martha Graham’s favorite poets, declared “I contain multitudes!”
 Indeed, I, too, have been nourished during my journey as an author by a vast, deep constituency of stewardship, allegiance, wisdom, artistry, sophistication, guidance, friendship – and patience.

-During this treacherous but hopeful time for our culture, with almost a year still to come before the book appears, I want to abstract one moment to express my respect for Martha Graham’s legacy.
+During this treacherous but hopeful time for our culture, with half a year still to come before the book appears, I want to abstract one moment to express my respect for Martha Graham’s legacy.

 My book, reaching beyond modern dance, considers such matters as the advent of the culture industry; intermingling iconoclastic art forms; the difficulties of collaboration; the trials of being a woman without patrons in the twentieth century trying to forge her own choreographic way; and the arduous process of art-making when your body is the instrument calling out to be plumbed for inspiration.